Batman: Hush

-Batman: Hush is an American comic book story arc published by DC Comics featuring the superhero Batman.
+"Batman: Hush" is an American comic book story arc published by the comic book publishing company DC Comics featuring the superhero Batman.
 It was published in monthly installments within the comic book series Batman, running from issue #608–619 in October 2002 until September 2003.
 The story arc was written by Jeph Loeb, penciled by Jim Lee, inked by Scott Williams, and colored by Alex Sinclair, under the editorship of Bob Schreck.

 The story depicts a mysterious stalker called Hush who seems intent on sabotaging Batman from afar, and it includes many guest appearances by Batman's villains, as well as various members of the Batman Family and Batman's close ally Superman.
 It also explores the romantic potential between Batman and Catwoman.

 Publication history

-Batman: Hush was published in monthly installments within the comic book series Batman, running from issue #608–619 (October 2002–September 2003) by DC Comics.
+Batman: Hush was published in monthly installments within the comic book series Batman, running from issue #608–619 (October 2002 – September 2003) by DC Comics.
 The first issue of the story arc was a success ranking 1st in the Top 300 comics for the October 2002 period with pre-order sales of 113,061.
 It was later collected into two volumes as hardcover and softcover, and later in 2005 in an oversized Absolute Batman: Hush hardcover slipcase.
 DC Comics released the story arc in one volume in August 2009.
 A hardcover collected edition featuring Jim Lee's artwork entirely in pencil form, titled Batman: Hush Unwrapped Deluxe Edition, was released on February 22, 2011.